mysoultan/reference-architectures/aks/secure-baseline/README.md

 * [ ] [Cleanup all resources](./10-cleanup.md)

-## Deployment alternatives
+## Inner-loop development scripts

 We have provided some sample deployment scripts that you could adapt for your own purposes while doing a POC/spike on this.
 Those scripts are found in the [inner-loop-scripts directory](./inner-loop-scripts).
-They include some additional considerations, and include some additional narrative as well.
+They include some additional considerations and may include some additional narrative as well.
 Consider checking them out.
 They consolidate most of the walk-through performed above into combined execution steps.

 ## Advanced topics